Skip to content

 In Leon County, there are 43 different species of mosquitoes.
 The Asian Tiger Mosquito, Aedes albopictus is the most common in urban areas.
 It was imported in used tires that were recycled and shipped to the U.S. from Asia.

-Methods of control: include larviciding, the use of non-toxic Bacillus thuringiensis israelensis in briquette or pellet form.
-A second larval control material is a corncob granule formulation of Bacillus sphaericus.
+Larviciding refers to a technique used to kill mosquito larvae.
+One method of larvicide is the use of non-toxic Bacillus thuringiensis israelensis (Bti) in briquette or pellet form.
+A second larval control material is a corncob granule formulation of Bacillus sphaericus (Bs).
 Bs is highly specific to Culicine and Anopheline mosquitoes.
 It is also very safe for non-targets and provides longer protection than Bti, but is relatively ineffective against Aedine mosquitoes.
 Other means include the insect growth regulator, methoprene, applied to specific, difficult to treat locations and the monomolecular surface film, Agnique, that is effective against pupae.
 Finally, predatory mosquitofish can be introduced to stand-alone ponds and pools.

 Source Reduction is the low-tech method of mosquito control and involved the cooperation of residents who are vigilant about emptying standing water found in ordinary objects like birdbaths, pet dishes, old tires and the like.
 LCMC conducts free inspections of properties to locate the source of mosquito breeding.
 Through community education, residents learn how to make their outdoor spaces less mosquito-friendly.